elbertsoftware/kafka-prototypes/README.md

 # kafka-prototypes
 1. kafka-basics: Sample producers and consumers
-2. kafka-twitter producer: Read Twitter tweets and send to Kafka using high throughput idempotent producer
+2. kafka-twitter-producer: Read Twitter tweets and send to Kafka using high throughput idempotent producer